 - Inspection Processes: Regular inspections ensure panels meet safety and performance standards, particularly for high-risk applications like cold storage.

-Sandwich panel cabins are at the forefront of construction innovation, with advancements enhancing their performance and applications in the UAE.
+Sandwich panel cabins are at the forefront of construction innovation, with advancements enhancing their performance and applications in DUBAI.
 This section explores cutting-edge developments shaping their future.

 Advanced Materials